• Skip to primary navigation

 If you have never tried making yeast bread before, don’t worry.

-I’m here to tell you that making this recipe for the best Easter bread is not only simple, but the procedure is very straightforward.
+I’m here to tell you that making this Italian sweet bread is not only simple, but the procedure is very straightforward.

-I can confidently tell you that you’ll feel as though every effort has been worth it after you make this delectable Easter bread!
+I can confidently tell you that you’ll feel as though every effort has been worth it after you make this amazing Easter bread recipe.

-This recipe yields three braided Italian Easter loaves of bread, one to enjoy immediately and two to share with friends or to freeze for later.
+This recipe yields three braided loaves of yeast bread, one to enjoy immediately and two to share with friends or to freeze for later.

 I will walk you through every step of the process so that you can make three delicious loaves of your own!